 If you’re using the SafePal Hardware Wallet, make sure that you have your SafePal app installed on your mobile phone and link your Hardware Wallet on it.
-We find that it is easier to use the SafePal app to navigate and complete the deposit/withdraw transaction.
+We find that it is easier to use the SafePal app to navigate and complete the deposit/withdrawal transaction.

 How To Withdraw From Binance To Safepal

-To make a deposit or a withdrawal, you’ll need to understand how to choose the correct Network for the the cryptocurrency that the network of the platform you are transferring your funds to.
+To make a deposit or a withdrawal, you’ll need to understand how to choose the correct Network for the cryptocurrency that the network of the platform you are transferring your funds to.

 - BEP2 refers to the Binance Chain.

 - BEP20 refers to the Binance Smart Chain (BSC).

 - ERC20 refers to the Ethereum network.